-The standard modern Hazard Rating assumes SI<1 intelligence.
-It uses an extremely complex system to "average" the mental and physical traits of typical travelers to the area and bases estimates on this model sapient being.
+The standard modern Hazard Rating assumes that the visitor to the region in question is a modosophont.
+Since modosophonts vary considerably in environmental requirements, the Hazard Rating uses an extremely complex system to "average" the mental and physical traits of typical travelers to the area and bases estimates on this model sophont being.
 The hazards themselves are selected from a large number of possible accidents or disasters that might take place, either during a visit or afterwards as a consequence of such a visit.
-These include such things as death, dismemberment, acquisition of hostile viruses, nano, or other hostile goo, loss of social status, imprisonment, impoverishment, involuntary uploading, downloading or conversion of substrate, involuntary suspension, torture, bodyjacking, subsumption, meme theft, rape (or equivalents) and involuntary personality alteration.
+These include such things as death, dismemberment, acquisition of hostile viruses, nano, or other hostile goo, loss of social status, imprisonment, impoverishment, involuntary uploading, downloading or conversion of substrate, involuntary suspension, torture, bodyjacking, subsumption, meme theft, rape (or equivalents), and involuntary personality alteration.

 Where they are presented by interactive media, hazard ratings are tailored to the reader's clade, social group and status, education, associates, personality, and known history.
 Hyperlinks allow exploration of the weightings and implicit assumptions behind the number if the reader has the time and interest.
 Sensible travelers make these additional investigations before planning a trip.